oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This document also describes an optional mechanism for Holder Binding, or the concept of binding an SD-JWT to key material controlled by the Holder.
-Strenght of the Holder Binding is conditional upon the trusts in protection of the private key of the key matetial an SD-JWT is bound to.
+The strength of the Holder Binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

 This specification aims to be easy to implement and to leverage established and widely used data formats and cryptographic algorithms